0xmang/governance-as-code/README.md

 ### Governance value

-This gives you a practical way to explain how Azure can support:
+This gives a practical way to explain how Azure can support:

 - policy enforcement at scope
 - continuous compliance evaluation